Article I Offices

 Section 3.09 Committees of the Board

-The Board of Trustees, by resolution adopted by a majority of the officers, may designate from among its members an Executive Committee and other standing committees, each consisting of three or more trustees, and each of which, to the extent provided in the resolution, shall have all the authority of the Board, to the full extent permitted by law.
+The Board of Trustees, by resolution adopted by a majority of the ex-officio officers, may designate from among its members an Executive Committee and other standing committees, each consisting of three or more trustees, and each of which, to the extent provided in the resolution, shall have all the authority of the Board, to the full extent permitted by law.
 The Board may designate one or more trustees as alternate members of any standing committee, who may replace any absent member or members at any meeting of such committee.

 C. Service of the Committees.
 Each such committee shall serve at the discretion of the Board.
 The designation of any such committee and the delegation thereto of authority shall not alone relieve any trustee of their duty to APDA under §717 of the Not-For-Profit Corporation Law.